MiguelMSandin/phylogeniesQuickStart/README.md

 ## Align (step 2)

 Different genes evolve at different rates, and so does different regions of the gene.
-Therefore, before comparing different sequences, we have to make them comparable to one another.
+Therefore, we have to make the sequences comparable to one another so we can actually estimate divergence from different regions of different sequences that share a functional or structural role.
 And to do so, we have to **align** the sequences.

 ![Step2 align sequences](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/Figure3_step2_align.png)